excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/README.md

 Oncd it finishes, reboot Ubuntu.

 #### 3rd: Run Android App
+Download the Client App from the Play Store, [SteamLink Keyboard Mouse Companion](https://play.google.com/store/apps/details?id=nuno.steamlinkcontroller)
-Open android app, press Connect and select the ubuntu machine in the list of paired devices.
+Open the app, press Connect and select the ubuntu machine in the list of paired devices.

 ## Contribute
 If you wish to contribute there is pleanty of work to be done.
 You can view the Future section in the [Dashboard](https://github.com/excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/projects/1) for contributions.